-Our results for the special two-income state case and the full characterization of the resulting equilibrium can be seen as the counterpart to the characterization of the twostate continuous-time SIM model in Achdou et al. (2022).
-Like us, they characterize the equilibrium by two key differential equations: one governing the optimal solution of the consumption (self-)insurance problem and one characterizing the associated stationary distribution.
+Our results for the special two-income state case and the full characterization of the resulting equilibrium can be seen as the counterpart to the characterization of the two-state continuous-time SIM model in Achdou et al. (2022).
+They also characterize the equilibrium by two key differential equations: one governing the optimal solution of the consumption (self-)insurance problem and one characterizing the associated stationary distribution.
 They derive an analytical characterization of the wealth distribution, given the savings function.
-The latter cannot be determined in closed form there (although partially characterized); for the two-state case, we achieve a full characterization of the stationary distribution in this paper and thus can proceed all the way to provide closed-form solutions for all equilibrium objects.
+The latter cannot be determined in closed form there (although partially characterized); for the two-state case, we achieve a full characterization of the stationary distribution in this paper and thus proceed all the way to closed-form solutions for the equilibrium objects.
 Methodologically, the papers complement each other by characterizing equilibria in the same physical environment but under two fundamentally different market structures.
-Our results for the N-state case and the full analytical characterization, given the equilibrium interest rate, go beyond Achdou et al. (2022).
-They open the door to quantitative applications in a rich environment but with considerable analytical transparency regarding the solution and limited needs for numerical solutions.
+Our results for the N-state case and the full analytical characterization, given the equilibrium interest rate, go beyond Achdou et al. (2022) and open the door to quantitative applications in a rich environment but with considerable analytical transparency regarding the solution.
 We then study one special case analytically and one quantitatively to showcase our approach.
 Thus, the paper provides a quantitative workhorse model and alternative to the celebrated SIM.

-Our paper builds on the substantial literature on limited commitment, including Thomas and Worrall (1988), Kehoe and Levine (1993), Phelan (1995), Kocherlakota, Broer (2013), Golosov et al. (2016), Abraham and Laczo (2018), Sargent et al. (2021), and specifically shares insights with the theoretical analyses in Krueger and Perri (2006, 2011), Zhang (2013), Grochulski and Zhang (2012), and Miao and Zhang (2015), but for a general N-state continuous time Poisson process.
-Our approach is related in spirit to recent work by Dàvila and Schaab (2023), Alvarez and Lippi (2022), and Alvarez, Lippi and Souganidis (2022).
+We build on the substantial literature on limited commitment, including Thomas and Worrall (1988), Kehoe and Levine (1993), Phelan (1995), Kocherlakota (1996), Broer (2013), Golosov et al. (2016), Abraham and Laczo (2018), Sargent et al. (2021), and specifically shares insights with the theoretical analyses in Krueger and Perri

+(2006, 2011), Zhang (2013), Grochulski and Zhang (2012), and Miao and Zhang (2015), but for a general N-state continuous time Poisson process.
 We provide a general equilibrium treatment, as do Hellwig and Lorenzoni (2009), Martins-da-Rocha and Santos (2019), and Gottardi and Kubler (2015).

-Our theory complements recent advances regarding the empirical properties of household consumption.
-There is now considerable evidence that individual consumption smoothing is larger than what standard approaches of self-insurance via asset savings would generate.
-In a benchmark contribution, Blundell, Pistaferri and Preston (2008) have shown that there is very considerable consumption insurance even of permanent income shocks, a finding that is difficult to rationalize within the standard SIM, see Kaplan and Violante (2011).
+Our theory builds on recent advances regarding the empirical properties of household consumption.
+There is now considerable evidence that individual consumption smoothing is larger than what standard approaches of self-insurance via asset savings generate.
+Blundell, Pistaferri and Preston (2008) have shown that there is very considerable consumption insurance even of permanent income shocks, a finding that is difficult to rationalize within the standard SIM, see Kaplan and Violante (2011).
 Using improved methods and data as well as alternative approaches, these results have been largely confirmed by the more recent literature such as Arellano, Blundell and Bonhomme (2017), Eika et al. (2020), Chatterjee, Morley and Sigh (2020), Braxton et al. (2021), Commault (2022), and Balke and Lamadon (2022) for the labor market, as well as Hofmann and Browne (2013), Ghili, Handel, Hendel and Whinston (2023) and Atal, Fang, Karlsson and Siebarth (2023) for the private health insurance market.
 Thus, alternatives to the conventional self-insurance approach are needed, which our paper provides.
 As in Harris and Holmstrom (1982), one interpretation of the consumption insurance allocation in this paper is that firms insure workers against idiosyncratic productivity fluctuations.
 This perspective is pursued in Guiso, Pistaferri, and Schivardi (2005) and Balke and Lamadon (2022).
 Saporta-Eksten (2016) shows that wages are lower after a spell of unemployment, which he interprets as a loss in productivity.
 In the context of our model, this observation can be rationalized as part of optimal consumption insurance.